-The ERT is used to electronically create and submit stationary source sampling test plans to regulatory agencies and, after approval, to calculate and submit the test results as an electronic report to the regulatory agency.
+The ERT is used to electronically create and submit stationary source sampling test plans to regulatory agencies and to calculate and submit the test results as an electronic report to the regulatory agency.

 The ERT replaces the time-intensive manual preparation and transcription of stationary source emissions test plans and reports currently performed by contractors for emissions sources and the time-intensive manual quality assurance evaluations and documentation performed by State agencies.
 The ERT provides a format that: